vnaskos/bric/README.md

 *Note*: PDF files are handled as a sequence of images

+## Project status

+The development started back in 2011 and the project was maintened for several years, gaining popularity on [sourceforge](https://sourceforge.net/projects/bric/).
+The original name was BIRSN and was quickly renamed to its current easier pronounceable name.
+As of 2020 the project is back in active (slow paced) development.

 ## Running

 How to get the latest version and run the program on your machine.